skip to content

 (3) Multi-Disciplinary Perspectives: Whilst much of the work which CIPIL researchers undertake is exclusively doctrinal, a range of CIPIL work has adopted a multi-disciplinary or even inter-disciplinary approach.
 Both Dr David Erdos’ work on data protection and Dr Kathy Liddell’s and Dr John Liddicoat’s have utilised both qualitative and quantitative empirical methodology.
 Meanwhile, Dr Jennifer Davis’ work has particularly sought to explore how IP law has interacted within wider linguistic understandings, as well as how it has been shaped by political, economic and social change from an historian’s perspective.
 This inter-disciplinarity has helped support CIPIL’s wider multi-disciplinarity relationship with a wide range of research initiatives beyond Law including Cambridge Centre for Data-Driven Discovery, Cambridge’s Trust and Technology Initiative and the Alan Turing Institute’s work on data ethics.

 (5) Trans-nationality in IP and IL: The interface between national and supra-national legal systems is an increasingly central aspect not only of IP and IL law but also of CIPIL research.
 Much of CIPIL’s work takes place within a pan-European context and, therefore, involves analysis of the relationship between national law and common EU and other European (e.g. Council of Europe, European Patent Organisation) legal frameworks.
-A number of CIPIL researchers including, most notably, Dr Henning Gross-Ruse Khan also analyse a range of wider transnational systems including IP protection under the Agreement for Trade-Related Aspects of Intellectual Property Rights (TRIPS), instruments of the World Intellectual Property Organisation (WIPO) and private orders set by global platforms.
+A number of CIPIL researchers including, most notably, Prof. Henning Gross-Ruse Khan also analyse a range of wider transnational systems including IP protection under the Agreement for Trade-Related Aspects of Intellectual Property Rights (TRIPS), instruments of the World Intellectual Property Organisation (WIPO) and private orders set by global platforms.
 This theme also relates to CIPIL’s development of an online resource of European traveaux which now encompass background material on over ten EU instruments within IP and IL.